 2023

-On 24 February 2023, the Twentieth-First Annual Cambridge Stasiuk Lecture will be given by Professor Vitaly Chernetsky, Professor of Slavic Languages and Literatures at the University of Kansas and President of the American Association for Slavic, East European, and Eurasian Studies.
+On 24 February 2023, the Twenty-First Annual Cambridge Stasiuk Lecture was given by Professor Vitaly Chernetsky, Professor of Slavic Languages and Literatures at the University of Kansas and President of the American Association for Slavic, East European, and Eurasian Studies.
+The title of his lecture was 'Russia's War against Ukraine: Confronting Epistemic Injustice'.

 2022

-The Twentieth Annual Cambridge Stasiuk Lecture will be given by Dr Orysia Lutsevych, Research Fellow and manager of the Ukraine Forum in the Russia and Eurasia Programme at Chatham House.
-Due to industrial action, the lecture has been postponed until January 2023.
+The Twentieth Annual Cambridge Stasiuk Lecture was given by Dr Orysia Lutsevych, Research Fellow and manager of the Ukraine Forum in the Russia and Eurasia Programme at Chatham House.
+Due to industrial action, the lecture was subject to postponement.
+The title of her presentation was 'Does Ukraine Have What It Needs to Win?'

 2021